ncm/nytm-spelling-bee/article.md

 I had a C++ program that was just the right length to experiment with -- one printed page -- and that did nothing tricky to express in an unfamilar language.
-(It generates all possible versions of a puzzle called "Spelling Bee" found in the *New York Times Magazine*.)
+(It generates all possible versions of a puzzle by Frank Longo called "Spelling Bee", found in the *New York Times Magazine*.)
 I began by transcribing the program straight across to equivalent Rust code.
 The Rust program turned out close to the same length, but only half as fast.
 As I made the Rust code more idiomatic, it got faster.
 At the same time, I worked to speed up the C++ program, still hewing to the